biopython/biopython.github.io/wiki/Mailing_lists.md

 Unmoderated list for use, comments, help, and other things related to Biopython.
 Since January 2018, this includes any development discussions not held on GitHub.

 Only subscribers can send to the mailing list.
+Sadly due to the server load from spam, any emails from a non-subscriber are silently ignored.
+If your message fails to appear in the archive, double check you are subscribed with the exact address your sent emails from.

 [List Website](http://lists.open-bio.org/mailman/listinfo/biopython/) |
 [Web Archive](http://lists.open-bio.org/pipermail/biopython/) |